Alberta Highway 9: Route description

 Highway 9 begins at its interchange with Highway 1 approximately 10 km east of Chestermere and 20 km west of Strathmore, and approximately 6 km north of Langdon via Highway 797.
 For its first 45 km, Highway 9 generally runs in a north/south direction to Beiseker, where it meets Highways 72 and 806.
 At Beiseker, Highway 9 runs in an east-west direction for 64 km to Drumheller, where it meets Highways 10 and 56.
 Highways 9 and 56 then run in a north/south concurrence for 22 km from Drumheller to its intersection with Highway 27 east of Morrin.
 Highway 9 leaves the concurrence at this point and runs east/west for the balance of route to the Saskatchewan border, providing connections to Hanna and Oyen as well as numerous smaller communities, and generally running parallel to Highway 12 to the north.
-The highway continues as Saskatchewan Highway 7 in a northeast direction toward Saskatoon.
+The highway continues as Saskatchewan's Highway 7 in a northeast direction toward Saskatoon.

+Drumheller, situated on the Red Deer River approximately 138 km northeast of Calgary, is the principal community along the route.
+The town lies within the Alberta Badlands, where the Red Deer River has cut deeply into the prairie to expose sedimentary rock formations internationally recognised for the abundance of dinosaur and other fossils they contain; the Royal Tyrrell Museum of Palaeontology, located 6 km northwest of Drumheller on Highway 838, houses the largest display of complete dinosaur skeletons in the world.
+Highway 9 descends from the surrounding prairie into the Red Deer River valley at Drumheller, crossing the river at km 108.3 before climbing back onto the open plains to the east.
+East of Drumheller the highway traverses Starland County and the Special Areas, a series of provincially administered rural districts established in the 1930s to manage land in the former dry-belt settlement zone, where drought and crop failure had depopulated much of the area during the preceding decades.